 This beautiful ancestral home was built in 1926 by Alirio Nazareth’s father, Antonio Jasso, who named it after his wife Alina.
 Back then, it was built on a deserted Calangute beach and today it feels like an oasis of tranquillity in the midst of the enjoyable hustle and bustle of the surrounding area.

-For the last thirty years, the owners regularly spent three months a year at Villa Alina escaping the cold London winter.
+For over forty years, the owners regularly spent three months a year at Villa Alina escaping the cold London winter.
 During this time they worked hard to maintain the house as a most welcoming holiday home for their four children and ten grandchildren who have all grown to love everything about Goa.
 In March 2006, it was decided that the children would take responsibility for restoring this beautiful Portuguese influenced villa to its former glory but with the addition of some modern comforts.

 The impressive private infinity swimming pool, which is exclusive to our guests, now makes Villa Alina a truly luxurious rental with a perfect balance between traditional Goan and modern living.
 Each of the six bedrooms, all en-suite, are air conditioned and have ceiling fans.
 Splendid soft furnishings and antique furniture make every room a pleasure to stay in.
 There is a fully equipped kitchen, lounge areas, satellite TV and a magnificent outdoor dining veranda with seating for 16 people…and more.